monome/docs/grid/studies/seamstress/index.md

 ```

 First we create a dim glow underneath our sequencer canvas with level `4`.
-Then we search through the `step` array at the current play position, showing a bright (level 15) indicator for each *on* state.
-This displays a sort of horizontal correlation of the "channel"'s current state.
+Then we adjust the way our sequencer's rows redraw.

 For the screen drawing, we create a function `trigger()` which gets passed values of activated steps.
 This is what we do, inside `play()` right after we change `play_position`: